yamiteru/isitfast/packages/isitfast/README.md

 Behind the scenes `isitfast` uses [μEve](https://github.com/yamiteru/ueve) to create, subscribe to and publish into events.

 You can easily import `sub`/`clr`/`has` event functions from `isitfast`.
 They're just re-exported functions from `μEve`.

-- `$suiteBefore` Before suite gets run
-- `$suiteOffsets` After suite offsets get calculated
-- `$suiteAfter` After suite gets run
-- `$benchmarkBeforeAll` Before benchmark of one type gets run
-- `$benchmarkBeforeEach` Before each benchmark of one type gets run
-- `$benchmarkAfterEach` After each benchmark of one type gets run
-- `$benchmarkAfterAll` After benchmark of one type gets run